Kotlin/binary-compatibility-validator/docs/design/KLibSupport.md

 So, the class `BuildConfig` have the same targets as the whole file, but `linuxSpecific`-function is presented only on `linux`-targets (`// Targets: [linux]`).

-The next two lines declare target aliases (`// Alias: <name> => [<targets>]`).
-There are only two aliases (`linux` and `androidNative`), because it seems excessive to declare aliases for groups consisting of only a single target (like `mingw`) as well as declaring aliases for targets than will never be explicitly presented in a file (like an alias for all the targets, or all native targets).
+The next line declares a target alias (`// Alias: <name> => [<targets>]`).
+There are only one alias (`linux`).
-We also can't add aliases for targets that does not exist, so there are no aliases like `macos` or `apple` (in this example).
+Aliases are generated for target groups corresponding to groups from a default hierarchy, that could appear in a file and consist of more than a single target.
-However, all other aliases are generated even if it is not explicitly mentioned (like `androidNative`) to minimize dump's header changes in the future, when such groups could emerge.
+For instance, there's no `andoidNative` group alias as there are no declarations having only corresponding android-native targets and there is no group for `mingwX64` as there would no other targets in such a group.
 After that, a regular KLib ABI dump header continues, with an exception to some declarations being annotated with `// Targets`.